AonCyberLabs/MAM-Security-Checklist/README.md

   </tr>
   <tr>
     <td>37</td>
-    <td>Snapshot Caching went sending applications to the background should be actively prevented within wrapped applications</td>
+    <td>Snapshot Caching when sending applications to the background should be actively prevented within wrapped applications</td>
   </tr>
   <tr>
     <td>38</td>